 Since 1955, the folks at North American Aerospace Defense Command (or, as it’s better known, NORAD) have kept track of a sleigh pulled by eight reindeer.
 Coloradans were in on the tracking right from the early days with NORAD right in our backyard — Peterson Air Force Base in Colorado Springs to be exact.
 In the 1950’s, curious souls had to telephone in to find out Santa’s flight path.

-Hello, 2023!
-Now everyone can track Santa’s route (online or on their smartphone using a new mobile app) on Christmas Eve, as well as receive updates from the North Pole by checking out NORAD Tracks Santa.
+Hello, 2024!
+Now everyone can track Santa’s route (online or on their smartphone using a mobile app) on Christmas Eve, as well as receive updates from the North Pole by checking out NORAD Tracks Santa.

 Even before Santa’s big flight, children can visit the nifty website to explore a digital Santa’s Village at the North Pole, play online games, listen to music and watch movies.

-Like Santa, the site can speak to children in many languages – English, Spanish, French, German, Italian, Chinese, Portuguese and Japanese.
+Like Santa, the site can speak to children in many languages – English, Spanish, French, German, Italian, Chinese, Portuguese, Korean and Japanese.

 Official NORAD Tracks Santa apps are also available in the Apple and Google Play stores, so parents and children can countdown the days until Santa’s launch on their smart phones and tablets.